julsebeng/notes/blender-notes/blender-notes.md

 ### (QR) Changing an Object's Origin
 - The Origin is the orange dot that each object has attached to it.
-- Some transformations are based on this location so it's position is important.
+- Some transformations are based on this location so its position is important.

 | Changing the Origin ||
 |-----|-----|